Justin Donawa

 Donawa was a cricket player and triple jumper while growing up in Bermuda, winning three medals in regional competitions and competing at the 2013 World Youth Championships in Athletics.
 He found success, however, in football, coming to the United States to attend the Berkshire School and then Dartmouth College.
 Donawa won three Ivy League championships with the Big Green, appeared during school breaks with Somerset Trojans, and spent time in the collegiate offseason with Black Rock FC.
-He was drafted by Columbus Crew SC in the third round of the 2019 MLS SuperDraft, but was not signed by the club.
+He was drafted by Columbus Crew in the third round of the 2019 MLS SuperDraft, but was not signed by the club.

 Donawa represented Bermuda at U20 level before breaking into the senior national team in 2015.
 He scored his first two goals for his country on his second cap, coming against the Bahamas in a 2018 World Cup qualifier.

 Early life

 Born in Sandys Parish, Bermuda, Donawa grew up playing three sports: he ran track and field and played football and cricket during his youth.
 Donawa took part in the Bermuda Football Association's prep school tour in 2010, earning himself a spot at the Berkshire School in Sheffield, Massachusetts.
 Competing alongside Jack Harrison and countryman Zeiko Lewis, Donawa was part of a Berkshire team that won NEPSAC Class A state titles in 2012, 2013, and 2014.
 He was selected to take part in the 2014 High School All-America Game, alongside Harrison and fellow NEPSAC players Francis Atuahene and Edward Opoku.

 At club level, Donawa appeared for Black Rock FC during his time at the Berkshire School.
 He committed to play college soccer for coach Chad Riley and the Dartmouth Big Green.